top of page

 Is a Will Enough?

-Most people come to me just thinking they need a will, and you absolutely do!
-But that may not be all you need, depending onyour goals.
 If you just want to choose who takes care of your children after the death of you (and your spouse or partner if you have one) then a will is certainly sufficient.
 However, if you want to decide who controls the finances for your children and how that money is spent (especially if they are minors) then you want to look at additional options.
-You also want to consider a Special Needs Trust if you have any children with disabilities.
-This type of trust is irrevocable and will allow your child to still qualify for federal assistance.

 Do I Need a Trust?

-If you have special wishes for the assets you will leave to your children, a trust is the way to go.
-This means, if you want to leave the money for a certain purpose (such as health and educational expenses) or if you wish to keep a particular asset for them until they reach a certain age (such as keeping a house until they reach the age that they could live in it without supervision), then you would need a trust to accomplish that.
+If you want to leave property and assets to beneficiaries with certain conditions (such as health care and education), or if you wish to keep a particular asset for them until they reach a certain age (such as a house), then you would need a trust to accomplish that.

-Another benefit of a trust is that since the trust itself would own the assets, as opposed to your children owning the assets, the trust fund is protected from creditors and potential divorce proceedings of your children.
-They are not protected from YOUR creditors or divorce proceedings, though.
+Another benefit of a trust is the trust is protected from creditors and potential divorce proceedings of your children.

 What Else Do I Need?